Definition of a warranty

 A warranty is most common in the case of purchasing electrical products.
 Generally, a warranty will last for 12 months to two years, although in relation to more expensive goods, it may last longer.

 Warranties have the same effect as insurance policies, some are even underwritten by insurance companies and are said to give the consumer the peace of mind over the first few years of ownership of a product.

-What Rights do I have under the Sale of Goods Act?
+What rights do I have under statute?

 What if my warranty has run out?

 If a warranty in relation to goods you have bought has run out, this will have no effect on your statutory rights under CRA 2015, meaning a retailer cannot refuse to provide you with a repair simply because the warranty has expired.

 An extended warranty is usually something you’ll need to pay for and will be valid after the basic 1-2 year warranty has expired – often running for a further 2-3 years.
 It is similar to a basic warranty but will often cover damage caused by accident or misuse and in some cases even loss or theft, therefore providing you with more protection than your basic rights under CRA 2015.

 Under the Supply of Extended Warranties on Domestic Electrical Goods Order 2005, retailers selling electrical goods must supply extended warranties having provided you with the following information:

 - your existing statutory rights;